Jasmine54/Data-Visualization/README.md

 ## Assignment 2: [High Street Coffee Caffeine Content](Assignment-2.md)

-Here I became more mature!
+I have matured a lot through this recreation and redesign of MakeOverMonday's dataset.
+I'm excited to share the progress in data visualization I've made since the last critique.

+## Final Project
-## Final Project - Saving Black Mothers (From Disparity to Action: Preventing Maternal Mortality in America)
+## Saving Black Mothers (From Disparity to Action: Preventing Maternal Mortality in America)

 Take a moment to explore my final project!
 You can dive into Part III to experience the final version of my story or start from Part I to III to easily track and follow along with my progress.

 **[Final Project I](final-project-part-1.md)**

+In Part I, I crafted a pitch for my final presentation that included references to my working datasets.
+Additionally, I outlined the storytelling approach, including the method and medium I planned to use.

 **[Final Project II](final-project-part-2.md)**

+In Part II, I focused on refining my scope and honing in on the final project.
+I started crafting the narrative that would guide the reader through my story, incorporating sketches, wireframes, and storyboards.
+I also conducted user research to improve and enrich my idea.

 **[Final Project III](final-project-part-3.md)**

+Here is my [final deliverable](https://carnegiemellon.shorthandstories.com/savingmothersinus/index.html), which is publicly accessible.